Michael A. Battle, Sr.

-Michael Anthony Battle, Sr. arrived in Addis Ababa, Ethiopia on September 21, 2009 to be the next United States Ambassador to the African Union.
+Michael Anthony Battle, Sr., arrived in Addis Ababa, Ethiopia, on September 21, 2009, to be the next U.S. Ambassador to the African Union.

 Since 2003 to his current appointment, Dr. Battle served as the President of the Interdenominational Theological Center in Atlanta, Georgia.
 He was committed to academic excellence in training leaders, teachers, pastors, and preachers with an exceptional dedication to serving the church and society.
 He strived to produce world citizens and has implemented a program that emphasizes the important links between the U.S. churches and other non-profit organizations, corporations, foundations, and government entities.

 Dr. Battle received a Bachelor of Arts degree from Trinity College, a Master of Divinity degree from Duke University, and a Doctor of Ministry degree from Howard University.
 Additionally, he completed the Institute for Educational Management (IEM) at Harvard University Graduate School of Education, the Millennial Leadership Institute, sponsored by the American Association of State Colleges and Universities; and the William R. Harvey Leadership Institute at Hampton University.
 After graduating he continued to be involved in the collegiate system holding the position of Vice President at Chicago State University from 1998-2003, Associate Vice President at Virginia State University from 1996-1998, and University Chaplain at Hampton University from 1976-1996.
 Additionally he served for 20 years as a Chaplain in the United States Army Reserve, and after key assignments from Battalion to Division Level, retired with many military honors and the rank of Lieutenant Colonel in 1997.
 His military education extends through Command and General Staff College (C&GSC).